TRUBA-HPC/Belgeler/source/education/pytorch/dnn.rst

 ..
 We will create a deep neural network consisting of multiple neural network layers.
 We will train it to do image classification on the famous MNIST digit dataset.
 This example shows how PyTorch datasets can be used along with DataLoader objects to process a dataset in mini-batches.

-Çoklu sinir ağı katmanlarından oluşan derin bir sinir ağı oluşturacağız. Ünlü MNIST basamak veri setinde görüntü sınıflandırması yapmak için onu eğiteceğiz.
+Bu bölümde çoklu sinir ağı katmanlarından oluşan derin bir sinir ağı oluşturacağız yığınlar ve bu tür eğitimler için sıklıkla kullanılan MNIST basamak veri setinde görüntü sınıflandırması yapmak için onu eğiteceğiz.
 Bu örnekte, ek olarak, bir veri kümesini mini partiler halinde işlemek için DataLoader nesneleriyle birlikte PyTorch veri kümelerinin nasıl kullanılabileceğini gösterceğiz.

 Cihazı belirtme
 ===================================